 Ongoing review of the ALA 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies has culminated in a draft revision.
-In conjunction with its stakeholders as part of its ALA charge “…to develop and formulate standards of education for library and information studies,” the ALA Committee on Accreditation (CoA) is pleased to be collecting feedback from the library and information studies (LIS) and professional community, educators, students, and the public to provide feedback on the 2022 draft.
+In conjunction with its stakeholders as part of its ALA charge “…to develop and formulate standards of education for library and information studies,” the ALA Committee on Accreditation (CoA) has collected feedback from the library and information studies (LIS) and professional community, educators, students, and the public to provide feedback.

-- Take the survey to provide feedback Version 2 of the Proposed Revision to the 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies Survey (surveymonkey.com) [Survey closed January 18, 2023]
+- Survey for feedback Version 2 of the Proposed Revision to the 2015 Standards for Accreditation of Master’s Programs in Library and Information Studies Survey (surveymonkey.com) [Survey closed January 18, 2023]

-- Attend the CoA Open Meeting at the 2023 ALA Annual Conference on Saturday, June 24 (contact firstname.lastname@example.org for details)
+- CoA Open Meeting at the 2023 ALA Annual Conference on Saturday, June 24

 About the Draft ALA Standards Revision